 - 1 tsp ginger powder

 - 1/2 tsp cinnamon powder

 Yield: Approximately 4 quarts.
-Your yield will vary based on how much sugar or honey you use, and how long you let your decoction and syrup simmer.
+Your yield will vary based on how much sugar or honey you use, and how long the decoction simmers.

 How to Make It

 - Place dried elderberries, Schisandra berries, rose hips, Astragalus root, ginger, and cinnamon into a large stockpot.

 - Add 12 cups of water to the pot and bring the ingredients to a boil, stirring occasionally.